JAL-code/google/study_tools/README.md

   - Bracket any text you want to save.
   - Brackets can be independent for each line.
 THe code will join the lines until a bracket pair is created.
   - Try for only one bracket per line or several lines.
-6. Repeat steps 1-5 for all videos.
+6. Repeat steps 1-5 for all videos: See W1-Q2-NO.txt as example input.
-6. Create a file named access.py with the folder for your notes.
+7. Create a file named access.py with the folder for your notes.
 This file will store your folder for the macro
+8. Tip: The program can be modified to output the a text file with only the headers and highlights.
+  - See PRO_W1-Q2-NO.txt.
-7. The program will generate a file for each file header encountered.
+10. The program will generate a file for each file header encountered.
-  - Ex: W1-Q2-01-It_Doesnt_Work.txt
+  - Ex: W1-Q2-01-It_Doesnt_Work.txt or another other W1-Q2-##-[Video_title].txt.
-8. If there are problems with the program, toggle the test constaints at the top of the program.
+11. If there are problems with the program, toggle the test constaints at the top of the program.
 Including a staged testing scheme for programs in the past has been most crucial in my coding career when debugging the programs due to data errors.

 ```
 # this line is only used to pass text to checks